jonigl/mcp-client-for-ollama/README.md

 This project provides a client that connects to an MCP server and uses Ollama to process queries, enabling tool use capabilities.
 The client establishes a connection to an MCP server, sends queries to Ollama, and handles any tool calls that the model might make.

+## Features

+- Connect to any MCP-compliant server
+- Use different Ollama models for processing
+- Support for Python and JavaScript MCP servers
+- Simple interactive chat interface
+- Tool usage capabilities
+- Easy to extend and modify for custom use cases
+- Example MCP server implementation included
+- Support for multiple Ollama models

 ## Requirements

 - Python 3.10+
 - Ollama running locally
+  - llama3.2:3b (if using default model)
 - UV package manager

 ## Installation